BrightcoveOS/android-plugin-guide/README.md

 only `stopPropagation()` is called, the default listeners will still be notified, but the rest of the non-default listeners will be skipped.
-A plugin can also use these methods to pause the normal event flow and insert additional behavior, like initializing the plugin.
+A plugin can also use these methods to pause the normal event flow and insert additional behaviors, like initializing the plugin.
 A plugin can resume the event flow by emitting the original event again.